Books -- including 27 books of nonfiction, fiction and poetry.

 Personal Information also is included at the bottom of this page.

-After five years of writing and more than 40 years of research, Knotts in 2019 completed his latest nonfiction book, "Beyond Me: Dissecting Ego To Find The Innate Love At Humanity's Core (A New Psychology As Philosophy)."
-The 600-page book offers nothing less than a penetrating new view of humanity -- and an original philosophy intended to enable individuals to transcend an ego-driven life.
+After five years of writing and more than 40 years of research, Knotts in 2019 completed his nonfiction book, "Beyond Me: Dissecting Ego To Find The Innate Love At Humanity's Core (A New Psychology As Philosophy)."
+The 600-page book offers a penetrating new view of humanity -- and an original philosophy intended to enable individuals to transcend an ego-driven life.
+More recently, he released his first audio-only book, "Fabled Lives: Simple Stories You Need For Living In A Complex World."
+Published in late 2021, the book features a dozen fables for adults written and narrated by Knotts, each with original music composed and performed by him.
+And August 2022 saw the publication of his book, "Songs of a Certain Humanity," an anthology of poems, lyrics and fables.
 Knotts began writing his first book in 1995, the novel, "Hard News."
-His 25 books to date include 23 books for young readers, both nonfiction and fiction.
+His 27 books to date include 23 books for young readers, both nonfiction and fiction.
 The nonfiction works largely have centered around science, history and sports.
 His publishers include Children's Press, Heinemann Library, Bantam Doubleday Dell Books for Young Readers and Sports Illustrated for Kids.
 These books appeared under the name Bob Knotts or under a pseudonym.

 Since 2000 Knotts has written five dramas, many exploring the psychological origins of social problems.
 These dramas include a one-act play with music about teen suicide, “Never Nothin’ Again No More,” commissioned and produced by Miami’s famed Coconut Grove Playhouse in 2001.
 He also has written the full-length play “In Mordant Whispers,” which had its first public reading at South Florida's award-winning GableStage in March 2006 and “Empath 52 Equals You,” perhaps the first fully interactive narrative drama written for the Internet.
 In 2006, his short comedy, "This (Bleeping) World," received its first staged reading at the Studio Theatre of Wellington in Wellington, Florida.